 Now take your pie dish (I used an 8-inch pie dish) and press the shortbread crumbs into the bottom and slightly up the sides.
 You want an even layer of crumbs, so use a kitchen glass or something with a flat bottom to help create a smooth layer.

 Whipped Topping vs. Homemade Topping

-I freely admit that I love a big ole bite a cool whip and love how easy it can make recipes.
-This one in particular benefits from the stability of cool whip IN the creamsicle pie filling.
-However, I do like to whip up (ha!) a small batch of homemade whipped cream for the topping.
+I freely admit that I love a big ole bite of a cool whip and love how easy it can make recipes.
+This recipe benefits from the stability of cool whip.
+However, I do like to whip up a small batch of homemade whipped cream for the topping.

 You can add vanilla extract (about 1/2 teaspoon) or even orange extract for an extra flavor kick!

 How to Make Individual Orange Creamsicle Pie Servings

 Simply crush up shortbread cookies and place them in the bottom of the serving cup instead of a pie pan.
 After testing we found that a thinner layer was best.
 (Which also means you can make more servings!)
 The dishes I used were a bit larger (they hold about 1 1/2 cups of orange mousse) so I was only able to make 3 servings.
 Plan accordingly if you are feeding a crowd! 🙂

 Chilling is an important step in this recipe.
 It helps the creamsicle filling firm and creates the velvety texture essential in a no-bake cream pie.
 I recommend letting it chill for at least one hour, but you can let it go all the way up to 3 days.
 However, if you are letting it sit that long, I do not recommend adding the garnish until just before serving, as fresh orange will not look as pretty after sitting out.

 - 2 tablespoons (28g) unsalted butter, melted